ethantkoenig/lotsoffiles2/content/kt/unclean.md

 ## Definition: ##

-In the Bible, the term "​unclean"​ is used figuratively to refer to things that God declared to be unfit for his people to touch, eat, or sacrifice.
+In the Bible, the term "â€‹unclean"â€‹ is used figuratively to refer to things that God declared to be unfit for his people to touch, eat, or sacrifice.

-* God gave the Israelites instructions about which animals were "​clean"​ and which ones were "​unclean."​ The unclean animals were not permitted to be used for eating or for sacrifice.
+* God gave the Israelites instructions about which animals were "â€‹clean"â€‹ and which ones were "â€‹unclean."â€‹ The unclean animals were not permitted to be used for eating or for sacrifice.
 * People with certain skin diseases were said to be "unclean" until they were healed.
-* If the Israelites touched something "​unclean,"​ they themselves would be considered unclean for a certain period of time.
+* If the Israelites touched something "â€‹unclean,"â€‹ they themselves would be considered unclean for a certain period of time.
 * Obeying God's commands about not touching or eating unclean things kept the Israelites set apart for God's service.
 * This physical and ritual uncleanness was also symbolic of moral uncleanness.
-* In another figurative sense, an "​unclean spirit"​ refers to an evil spirit.
+* In another figurative sense, an "â€‹unclean spirit"â€‹ refers to an evil spirit.

 ## Translation Suggestions: ##